raul-v-lima/raul-v-lima/README.md

 ### Hi there 👋
  ## My name is Raul Vaz.
-I'm a backend developer working with GO, C# ando MERN Stack.
+I'm a backend developer working with GO, C# and MERN Stack.

  Olá, meu nome é Raul Vaz.
 <!--